 A popular Blue Mountains walk - 43 km, 3 days

 THE SIX FOOT TRACK is one of the most popular 2 - 3 day walks outside of Sydney.
 In fact some say it’s de rigeur for bushwalkers in Sydney.
 Many overseas visitors to Sydney undertake this iconic walk.
 The 43 km track is well maintained and clearly marked.
 Megalong is an aboriginal name thought to mean "valley under the rock'.
-The Six Foot Track gets its name from the fact the track was constructed to be six feet wide in order that two loaded drays could pass each other at any point.
+The Six Foot Track gets its name from the fact the track was constructed to be six feet wide to accommodate a loaded dray making its way between Katoomba and Jenolan.

-SIX FOOT TRACK HISTORY: From 1818 onwards cattlemen came to graze their stock on fertile land around Cox's River.
+SIX FOOT TRACK HISTORY: From 1818, cattlemen arrived to graze their stock on fertile land around Cox's River.
 Later settlers used Megalong Cleft, also known as Nellie's Glen for access to the Ridgetops.
 Nellie's Glen was named after the daughter of J.B.
-North an early Katoomba business man.
+North, an early Katoomba business man.
 The Jenolan Caves were discovered in 1838.
 Access for visitors was particularly difficult.
-Even after the construction of the western railway around 1870 didn't help much.
+Even the construction of the western railway around 1870 didn't help much.

 In 1884 the Premier of New South Wales ordered that a search be undertaken to find a horse track from Katoomba to Jenolan Caves.
 A group led by Peter Fitzpatrick met at Katoomba.
-A Government survey party was duly appointed consisting of Mr W.M.
+A government survey party was duly appointed consisting of Mr W.M.
 Cooper, Surveyor of Public Parks, Mr Mayes of the Department of Mines, Mr Freeman of the Department of Lands and three others.
-They were to be met at Katoomba by Peter Fitzpatrick, who was to be the guide.
 The group took eleven days to reach Jenolan, blazing the trail.
-Money was allocated to cut the track and travellers could now ride from Katoomba to the Caves in less than eight hours.
+Money was then allocated to cut the track and travellers could now ride from Katoomba to the Caves in less than eight hours.

-JENOLAN CAVES Jenolan is the most popular tourist destination in country NSW, with over 250,000 visitors annually enjoying the wonders of the eleven show caves, and an ever increasing number entering into the world of adventure caving.
+JENOLAN CAVES Jenolan is the most popular tourist destination in country NSW, with over 250,000 visitors annually enjoying the wonders of the eleven display caves, and an ever increasing number of people discovering the world of adventure caving.
 It's worth a stay at Caves House.

 ITINERARY for Six Foot Track - 43 km